Your Quest To Get Out Of Accounting & Audit: How To Dodge Misleading Job Descriptions

-Forget how to make your CV stand out.
+Forget how to make your CV/Resume stand out.
 Forget what you need to emphasize in interviews.

 Before we start getting caught up in how we come across to recruiters and whether we are saying the right thing, it’s absolutely imperative to decode job descriptions to avoid being misled into taking dead-end roles.

 It’s a topic that is rarely discussed, yet I’ve seen so many roles advertised as “strategy” or “commercial”, yet are (very) far from what they appear to be.